brokensandals/notesdir/README.md

 - You can use any editors you want.
 - Notes don't all have to be the same file format.
-  Notesdir can currently parse and update Markdown, HTML, and PDFs, and any other file types can coexist peacefully.
+  Notesdir can currently parse and update Markdown, HTML, and PDFs; new file type support is straightforward to add; unrecognized file types can coexist peacefully.
 - You can organize your files however you want, and reorganize them at will.
 - Your notes should remain completely usable without notesdir.
   In particular, links between notes are just regular relative file paths which can be followed by many text editors, terminals, and browsers.
 - You should be able to use just the features of notesdir that you want.
-  It tries to be more of a library than a framework.
+  The goal is to be more like a library than a framework.
 - Notesdir's functionality is all easy to use programmatically.
   The Python API can be imported into your own scripts.
   The CLI commands also have options to print output as JSON.